HadrienG/tutorials/docs/wms.md

 approaches (i.e. BLAST).

 By default, the authors of kraken built their database based on RefSeq Bacteria, Archaea and Viruses.
 We'll use it for the purpose of this tutorial.
-We will download a shrinked database (minikraken) provided by Kraken developers that is only 4GB.
+We will download a shrunk database (minikraken) provided by Kraken developers that is only 4GB.

 ```bash
 # First we create a databases directory in our home